Satellite-im/Core-PWA/README.md

 ## Running Locally

-To start running locally complete the Environment setup and then run `yarn dev`.
+To start running locally complete the Environment setup and then:

+Run the linkscript - this will build iridium and let you install it:

+- Allow execution and run `chmod +x linkscript.sh && ./linkscript.sh`
+- Install dependencies `yarn`
+- Run hot reload/dev version `yarn dev`

 ## Running Cypress tests